davidbarone/data-doc/README.md

 - Query metrics, frequency, duration

 ## Data-Doc Documentation output
 The Data-Doc output is in PDF format.
-An example using the AdventureWorks DW2019 database can be found at <a href='https://github.com/davidbarone/analytics-notebook/blob/main/docs/AdventureWorks DW2019.pdf'>here</a>.
+An example using the AdventureWorks DW2019 database can be found <a href='https://github.com/davidbarone/data-doc/blob/main/docs/AdventureWorks DW2019.pdf'>here</a>.

 ## Publishing Notes